The Best Restaurants in Tamarindo, Costa Rica: 8 Tamarindo Restaurants You Don’t Want to Sleep On

 El Be is a well-known beach club along Playa Tamarindo.

-By day, they’re a bumping place to go for a DJ set and beachside party, and by night, they’re known for their live music, daily happy hour and chilled and relaxed energy.
+By day, it's a bumping place to go for a DJ set and beachside party, and by night, they’re known for their live music, daily happy hour and chilled and relaxed energy.
 Shoes are optional.

 Their happy hour bar prices are enticing.
-Chris and I were sipping on large Cerveza Imperials to the tune of $2 (USD) each, which was very reasonably priced, compared to other spots along the beach.
+Chris and I were sipping on large Cerveza Imperials to the tune of $2 (USD) each, which was very reasonably priced compared to other spots along the beach.

 We were really happy with the chill and relaxed atmosphere at El Be.
 The servers were warm and pleasant.
 It’s a large place with many tables, and we were able to flag someone down when we needed them.
 I would definitely recommend checking El Be out on a visit to Tamarindo restaurants.